 A number of residential models have been developed as policy support tools, providing projections at the national level [11-17].
 The majority of these [12-16] are based on the BREDEM tool, which has a great level of complexity and, consequently, requires a lot of input from several data sources for its application [13].
 Despite a number of studies at UK level, there is limited research into the disaggregated potential for energy, carbon and cost savings achievable by readily available energy efficiency and low carbon measures in the Welsh local authorities.
-Examining the application of these models in the context of the Welsh local authorities [18, 19] reveals a number of issues with lack of data [13]; the interpolation and substitution of data based on other regions [15, 16, 20]; and the aggregated nature of results [14] limiting the potential for regional insights.
-At the time of writing there is no representative residential stock model for Wales.
+Examining the application of these models in the context of the Welsh local authorities [18, 19] reveals a number of issues with lack of data [13]; the interpolation and substitution of data based on other regions [15, 16, 20]; and the aggregated nature of results [14] limiting the potential for Weles.